ThorstenBr/A2DVI-Firmware/README.md

 The firmware supports various configuration properties.
 There are configuration utility disks for [ProDOS](https://github.com/ThorstenBr/A2DVI-Firmware/raw/master/configutil/A2DVICONFIG_PRODOS.po) and [DOS3.3](https://github.com/ThorstenBr/A2DVI-Firmware/raw/master/configutil/A2DVICONFIG_DOS33.dsk).

+You can also manually type and save the configuration program.
+It takes just 15 lines of BASIC.
+See [here](configutil/README.md) for more.

 ![Config Utility](images/A2DVI_Config.jpg)

 ## Machine Type